ankitrathore25/academic-kickstart/content/home/experience.md

   date_start = "2014-07-01"
   date_end = "2015-05-31"
   description = """

-  *Managing all the events resources and leading the team to organize events smoothly.
+  * Managing all the events resources and leading the team to organize events smoothly.
-  *Organized many events like Joy of Giving, Blood Donation Camp, Sandwich distribution etc in the college campus.
+  * Organized many events like Joy of Giving, Blood Donation Camp, Sandwich distribution etc in the college campus.
-  *Volunteer at the program SANKALP – a teaching program in the nearby area of college campus."""
+  * Volunteer at the program SANKALP – a teaching program in the nearby area of college campus.

+  """

 +++